pmlmodelling/ersem-setups/README.md

 #### Data sources

-- The meteoroligal forcing data comes from the ouput generated from the 1D water column configurations in this repository.
+- The meteorological forcing data comes from the ouput generated from the 1D water column configurations in this repository.
 - Scripts have been adapted from the [FABM 0d GitHub repo](https://github.com/fabm-model/fabm/tree/master/testcases/0d)

 ## 1D Water Column setups